Anmol-Baranwal/DevtoGitHub/README.md

 ## 🚀 Getting Started

+- Before you continue, you should take a few steps to create a repository and generate an API token from DEV.
+Don't worry, you can use this [complete guide](./GetStarted.md), which has clear instructions and image examples for each step.

 - Create a file in the repository at the following path: `.github/workflows/dev-sync.yml` and paste the following code into it.

 ```yml